bleach/pw2jekyll/Readme.md

 - You'll need python >= 2.7
 - Get a copy of [html2markdown](http://www.codefu.org/html2markdown/)
 - Copy the htmlmarkdown.py file into a directory
-- Download a copy of phpweblog2jekyll.py and place it in the same directory
+- Download a copy of pw2jekyll.py and place it in the same directory

 ### Using

-Firstly, you need to tell the script what your phpweblog category names are.
-Create a file called `local_settings.py` in the same directory as `phpweblog2jekyll.py` and add something like this:
+Firstly, you need to tell the script what your Personal Weblog category names are.
+Create a file called `local_settings.py` in the same directory as `pw2jekyll.py` and add something like this:

 	categories = {
 	    1: "miscellaneous",